bagusedh/ciscodude.net/bgp/pe/index.markdown

 ### Statistics

 * Total ASNS: 5
+  * Active ASNs: 3 or 60.00%
   * IPv4 only: 2 or 40.00%
-  * IPv6 Allocation Advertised: 1 or 20.00%
+  * IPv6 Advertisement: 1 or 20.00%

-I have created a [graph showing the growth of Prince Edward Island ASNs](/bgp/pe/asns/), using chart.js.
+Graph showing the [growth of Prince Edward Island ASNs](/bgp/pe/asns/), using chart.js.

 ### Update History